LIN 105: Language Learning in Humans and Machines

 23

-9 28 Model Basics: Transformers and Large Language Models Transformer Architecture, Self-Attention, Multihead Attention, Transformer Blocks, Embeddings, Large Language Models, Bidirectional Transformer Encoders, Contextual Embeddings, Fine-Tuning 1.
+9 28 Model Basics: Transformers and Large Language Models Transformer Architecture, Self-Attention, Multihead Attention, Transformer Blocks, Embeddings, Large Language Models, Contextual Embeddings, Fine-Tuning 1.
 Visual Intro to Transformers

 2. Attention in Transformers